Let your team see what’s changing on the calendar without ever leaving Slack.

-In the menu (top right corner of your calendar), click Notifications.
+In the menu (top right corner of your calendar), click Preferences > Slack integrations.

 Note: If this item is greyed out, the administrator of your calendar has disabled notifications for non-administrator users.
 You’ll need to contact your calendar administrator and ask them to enable notifications.

-Click on the Add to Slack button, and a window will open so you can set your preferences.
+Click on the Add to Slack button, and a window will open so you can authorize the integration and set your preferences.

 Select your Slack workspace, then select the group channel you’re using to share calendar notifications.

-Remember that all posts on Slack will contain the calendar link from which you are setting up the notifications.
+Remember that all posts on Slack will contain a direct calendar link.
 If you share calendar notifications to a group channel, anyone in the group can use your calendar link.

-Once you’ve chosen the Slack workspace and channel, click the Authorize button to give Teamup permission to post messages to your selected Slack channel.
+Once you’ve chosen the Slack workspace and channel, click Authorize to give Teamup permission to post messages to your selected Slack channel.

-Now you will be redirected back to the Preferences window, to choose the sub-calendars and events you want to include in your Slack notifications.
+Now you will be redirected back to Teamup to choose the sub-calendars and events you want to include in your Slack notifications.